Suchismitasahaa/Netflix_sql_project/README.md

 ## Objectives
   1. Understand the overall composition of Netflix's catalog (Movies vs TV Shows).

    2.Identify which countries produce the most content on Netflix.

    3.Analyze how the volume of content added has changed over time (year-over-year trend).

    4.Determine the most common genres and how they differ across content types.

    5.Identify the directors and cast members with the most titles on the platform.

+## Dataset
+Source: Netflix Movies and TV Shows dataset on Kaggle
+File: netflix_titles.csv
+Columns: show_id, type, title, director, cast, country, date_added, release_year, rating, duration, listed_in, description